sustainableaviation/jetfuelburn/joss/paper.md

 The environmental assessment of air travel has received increasing attention in the context of efforts to decarbonize transportation.
 In this context, life-cycle assessment has emerged as the primary method used to evaluate the magnitude of environmental burdens [@keiser2023life].
 In air travel specifically, it has been shown that _"The most important life sequence is the use sequence, which makes up over 99\% of emission for every aircraft."_ [@jakovljevic2018carbon, P.865].
 Robust methods for computing two key parameters are therefore central to any reliable evaluation of the environmental impact of air travel: The fuel burn of the aircraft itself and the environmental burdens associated with fuel production.

-While researchers in aerospace engineering have therefore proposed various methods for estimating the fuel burn of commercial aircraft, few of these have been incorporated into software packages, particularly in a lightweight, user-friendly Python format.
-To address this gap, the `jetfuelburn` package has been developed as the first comprehensive Python tool offering a robust set of fuel burn models for commercial aircraft.
-Designed for applications such as environmental impact assessments of air travel, aircraft performance analysis, and optimization, this package promises to be a valuable enhancement to existing fuel burn calculators and related tools.
+Aerospace engineering researchers have proposed numerous methods for estimating commercial aircraft fuel burn, yet few are implemented in accessible, lightweight Python packages.
+Sun’s 2022 OpenAP package \cite{sun2022openap} is a standout, offering an innovative and user-friendly solution for fuel burn modeling.
+However, there is still no tool for comparative analysis of different models.
+The `jetfuelburn` package fills this gap as the first comprehensive Python package for comparing different aircraft fuel burn models from peer-reviewed publications.
+Tailored for environmental impact assessments, aircraft performance analysis, and optimization, it enhances existing calculators.

 \clearpage